Low rates. No fees. Just money for college.

 Read more about How to Pay for Graduate School.

 Despite prices, there is something to be said about graduating from the most selective and renowned universities.
+However, it might not be because of the degree you earn, but the doors it can open.

 “There are valid reasons to choose an institution that’s more prestigious, but I don’t think it’s the prestige in itself,” said student loan expert Heather Jarvis, founder of AskHeatherJarvis.com.
-“There are certainly schools, the fanciest schools, that open doors that cannot be opened any other way.”
+“There are certain schools, the fanciest schools, that open doors that cannot be opened any other way.”

 “They have a unique alumni base, for example, that may be connected to certain employment opportunities in a way that is special and that you can’t get just anywhere,” she said.